 Direct expenditure relating to construction activity is inventorised.
 Other expenditure (including borrowing costs) during construction period is inventorised to the extent the expenditure is directly attributable cost of bringing the asset to its working condition for its intended use.
-Other expenditure (including borrowing costs) incurred during the construction period which is not directly attributable for bringing the asset to its working condition for its intended use.
+Other expenditure (including borrowing costs) incurred during the construction period which is not directly attributable for bringing the asset to its working condition for its intended use is charged to the statement of profit and loss.
 Direct and other expenditure is determined based on specific identification to the construction and real estate activity.
-Cost incurred/ items purchased specifically for projects are taken as consumed as and when incurred/ received

-Real Estate Projects - Construction work-in-progress: Represents cost incurred in respect of unsold area of the real estate development projects or cost incurred on projects where the revenue is yet to be recognised.
+Cost incurred/ items purchased specifically for projects are taken as consumed as and when incurred/ received Real Estate Projects - Construction work-in-progress: Represents cost incurred in respect of unsold area of the real estate development projects or cost incurred on projects where the revenue is yet to be recognised.
 Real estate inventory is valued at lower of cost and net realisable value.